 Pregnancy is an incredibly special time, but it certainly doesn’t come without challenges.
 I started this podcast because I couldn’t find a resource that provided evidence-based information in this format.
 My goal has always been to give you the tools and information you need to confidently navigate your pregnancy, and I am so grateful that you trust me to be a part of your journey.

-Time is the most valuable resource any of us has.
-I genuinely appreciate that you choose to spend some of your time listening to me.
-Whether you’re tuning in during your commute, or relaxing at home, or even while folding laundry, it means so much that you’re here.
+Time is the most valuable resource any of us has, and I genuinely appreciate that you choose to spend some of your time listening to me.
+Whether you’re tuning in during your commute, or relaxing at home, or even while folding laundry, it means so much that you are here.

 I also want to thank you for your patience with the advertisements.
 While I know they can sometimes feel like a nuisance, they play a vital role in supporting this podcast and enabling me to continue creating free content for you.

-Every time an episode is downloaded, and every interaction I have with a is an incredible reminder of how lucky I am to be a small part of such an important time in your life.
+Every time an episode is downloaded, and every interaction I have with a listener, is an incredible reminder of how lucky I am to be a small part of such an important time in your life.
 Hosting the Pregnancy Podcast has been the most rewarding work I’ve ever done.
-It’s truly a privilege to be alongside you in this journey, and I hope I can continue doing this for many years to come.
+It is truly a privilege to be alongside you in this journey.

-From the bottom of my heart, thank you for your support of this podcast and for allowing me to be part of your pregnancy journey.
+From the bottom of my heart, thank you for your support of this podcast and for allowing me to be part of your pregnancy.

 With gratitude,